percona/k8spsmdb-docs/docs/backups.md

     enabled: true
 ```

+!!! note
-**NOTE**: It is necessary to have at least one full backup to use point-in-time
+    It is necessary to have at least one full backup to use point-in-time
     recovery.
 Percona Backup for MongoDB will not upload operations logs if there
     is no full backup.
 This is true for new clusters and also true for clusters
     which have been just recovered from backup.

 Percona Backup for MongoDB uploads operations logs to the same bucket where
 full backup is stored.
 This makes point-in-time recovery functionality available